Author has written 1 story for Legend of Zelda, and Soul Calibur.

 Two Shades of Green

 As a side note, the Link in this story might be a little different from the one in your heads.
 I based his personality and dilemmas off an article written by HylianDan on Zelda Universe called 'Immortal Childhood', which basically puts forward some theories that Link's Awakening, Ocarina of Time, Majora's Mask and Wind Waker are stories of growing up.
 It's a fantastic read and I'd definitely recommend it to anyone who's played any of those games!
-It's available here.
+Give it a Google search when you've got some spare time.

 Differences in TSoG from Legend of Zelda canon

-Decided to include this in case anyone who cares enough to get confused between my interpretation and what's been proven in Hyrule Historia (since the book was released after I started publishing TSoG.
+Decided to include this for anyone who cares enough to get confused between my interpretation and what's been proven in Hyrule Historia (since the book was released after I started publishing TSoG).

 Link's age: In my story Link is 20, meaning he was 12 in Ocarina of Time and 13 in Majora's Mask.
 Not 9 or 10.
 To me when I was growing up, Link's dilemmas in both games reflect the teenage bracket, not childhood.